BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 ## Example 3: Multisigned Plaintext

+This example demonstrates a plaintext message signed by more than one party.

 ```swift
 // Alice and Carol jointly send a signed plaintext message to Bob.
 let envelope = Envelope(plaintext)